vickytoriah/Quant_Practice/README.md

 <details>
   <summary>Structure of Repo Contents</summary>

-## Whilst this is still the preliminary idea, if it changes, I will update the Readme file.

-### I plan on making a core package that all packages will have access to, as they will be utility tools and functions that may be applicable to many cases.
+_I plan on making a core package that all packages will have access to, as they will be utility tools and functions that may be applicable to many cases._

 Each package will relate/refer to a (popular) quantitative finance question, which I will provide details for.
 They will each have 4 versions of my solution, all of which will be object-oriented programming.
 The solution will solely reflect my understanding of   the problem, my intuition and thought process when solving it.

-*Please note: not all 4 versions will be out, as I started this in September 2023, and am doing this as a side-thing when I have time*
+*Please note: not all 4 versions will be out, as I started this in September 2023, and am not doing this full-time*

 </details>

 <details>
   <summary>Purpose of Repo</summary>

-  ## What are these 4 versions?
+  ## What are the 4 versions?
 And, why 4 versions of the same solution?

   The 4 versions will be referred to in this fixed order and are the following:
   1. Python: OOP (standard, e.g., dynamic, classes, etc.)